-We would like to inform you below about the collection and processing of personal data in the context of the use of our internet page.
+We would like to inform you below about the collection and processing of personal data in the context of the use of our Internet pages.

 PI Labs GmbH (Ungererstrasse 129, 80805 Munich, Germany) is responsible for these internet page.
-Further information about our company and the persons authorized to represent you can find in our Legal Notice
+Further information about our company and the persons authorized to represent you can be found in our legal notice.

 Which Data do we use?